nemasu/SixFTP/README.md

 ### Firewall Considerations

-If you're running the server on Windows, you may need to allow the application through the firewall:
+You may need to allow the application through the firewall:

 1. Open Windows Defender Firewall
 2. Click "Allow an app or feature through Windows Defender Firewall"